 "I feel there was something else at work," the Somebody Like You crooner told People. " … bringing us together and then just continuing to watch over us."

 It might have been a slow start, but once the ball got rolling, it really rolled.
-The pair wed in June, 2006, which for some might seem like a whirlwind, but for Kidman it seemed the natural order of things.
+The pair wed on the 25th of June, 2006, which for some might seem like a whirlwind, but for Kidman it seemed the natural order of things.

 "I'm spontaneous," she said in a 2014 interview with Elle magazine.
 "I jump in.
 I kind of like getting married and then getting to know each other.
 I know that it sounds incredibly strange, but to me, it's a more natural process."